cn0047/stash/ed/mq/rabbitmq/README.md

 * Arrive in a durable queue.

 Messages from queue can be `dead-lettered` if:
-* message is rejected.
+* Message is rejected.
 * TTL expired.
-* queue length limit exceeded.
+* Queue length limit exceeded.

 Dead letter exchanges (DLXs) are normal exchanges.
 They can be any of the usual types and are declared as usual.